HrishiD89/courseLelo.com/README.md

  - Add middlewares for user and admin auth
  - Complete the routes for user login, signup, purchase a course, see course (Extra points - Use express routing to better structure your routes)
  - Create the frontend

+Good to have things in the project :

+-Use cookies instead of JWT for Auth
+-Add a rate limiting middleware
+-Frontend in React